Francis Bingham

-Major-General Honourable Sir Francis Richard Bingham, (5 July 1863 - 5 November 1935) was a British Army officer who became Lieutenant Governor of Jersey.
+Major-General Sir Francis Richard Bingham, (5 July 1863 - 5 November 1935) was a British Army officer who became Lieutenant Governor of Jersey.

 Military career

 Bingham was a younger son of Charles Bingham, 4th Earl of Lucan (1830–1914) by his wife Lady Cecilia Catherine Gordon-Lennox (1838–1919), daughter of the 5th Duke of Richmond.

 He was commissioned into the Royal Artillery as a lieutenant on 28 July 1883, and was appointed Aide-de-camp to the General Officer Commanding 3rd Infantry Brigade at Aldershot in 1889.
 Promoted to captain on 15 August 1892, he was attached to the Egyptian Army in 1893.

-He became Aide-de-camp to the Commander-in-Chief, Madras later that year, and then Adjutant of the Prince of Wales Own Norfolk Artillery in 1899, with the rank of major on 13 February 1900.
+He became aide-de-camp to the commander-in-chief, Madras, later that year, and then Adjutant to the Prince of Wales's Own Norfolk Artillery (Eastern Division) on 16 February 1899.
+He was promoted to the rank of major on 13 February 1900, upon augmentation when he was from April 1900 appointed in charge of the new 125th Battery Royal Field Artillery stationed at Fermoy Barracks.
 In 1911 he became Chief Instructor at the School of Gunnery.

 He served in World War I as deputy director of Artillery at the War Office and then as a Member of Ministry of Munitions Council.
+He was appointed a Companion of the Order of the Bath (CB) in June 1915.

 After the War he became Chief of the British Section and President of Sub-Commission for Armaments and Material for the Military Inter-Allied Commission of Control in Germany.
 He became Lieutenant Governor of Jersey in 1924 and retired 1929.
 He was awarded a gold watch and cheque in appreciation of his service.

-In retirement he became a Justice of the Peace in Buckinghamshire.
+In retirement he became a justice of the peace in Buckinghamshire.